Unirep/Unirep/packages/docs/versioned_docs/version-2.0.0-beta-1/contracts-api/unirep-sol.md

 ## attesterMemberCount

-Get the number of members in the attester semaphore group.
+Get the number of members in the attester Semaphore group.

 ```sol
 function attesterMemberCount(uint160 attesterId)